clojure/java.data/README.md

 ```
 (defmethod from-java YourJavaClass [instance]
-  ; your custom logic for turing this instance into a clojure data structure
+  ; your custom logic for turning this instance into a clojure data structure
 )
 ```